syncfusion-content/xamarin-docs/Xamarin/SfKanban/Getting Started.md

 1. Add the required assembly references to the project as discussed in the _Reference Essential Studio Components in your Solution_ section.
 2. Import `SfKanban` control namespace.
-3. Create an instance of `SfKanban` control and add as page content.
+3. Create an instance of `SfKanban` control and set to Content property of a Page.

 {% tabs %}
 {% highlight C# %}